When marketing flops: 5 Super Bowl ads that backfired

 Instead, viewers and ad experts criticized it for forging too tenuous a connection with the civil rights hero.
 On Twitter, many people felt that the use of King’s speech was merely exploiting emotions to sell trucks.

-Fiat Chrysler said it worked closely with the King estate on the ad.
+Fiat Chrysler, which owns Ram, said it worked closely with the King estate on the ad.
 It has stayed mum on whether it’s advertising during this year’s game.

 2013: VOLKSWAGEN’S “GET HAPPY”